lj-ditrapani/image-viewer/README.markdown

   and resources into a .zip (files that aren't in the github repository because they don't belong there.)
 - **spec.coffee**: image-viewer executable specification
-  (run by opening spec.html in a browser)
+  (run by opening spec.html in a browser.)
-- **spec.html**: Runs the image-viewer executable specification
+- **spec.html**: Runs the image-viewer executable specification.

 TO DO
 ------

-- Add autoload images
-    * After onload:
-    * Use hidden div
-    * Loop through picNames and create 1 img per name and attach to div
-    * Make img sizes 1x1 px
+- Try autoloading images out on many big images over the network